StrajnarFilip/PString/README.md

 dotnet add package PStringExtensions --version 1.0.0
 ```

-## To use simply add:
+## To use simply add namespace:
 ```
-using PString
+using using StringConversion;
 ```